DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/00 Create the Drawer.md

 [note]You cannot set the Drawer's height or width as a percentage.

-This tutorial uses the `width` CSS property of the Drawer's nested html element and specifies the component's [height](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height) property.
+This tutorial uses the `width` CSS property of the Drawer's nested HTML element and specifies the component's [height](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height) property.

-In addition, you can specify the [minSize](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/minSize.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#minSize') property to make the Drawer partially visible in closed state.
+You can also specify the [minSize](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/minSize.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#minSize') property to make the Drawer partially visible when it is closed.

 ---
 ##### jQuery